2022-2023 Housing + Dining Rates

 Students living in the Upperclass Area enjoy the highest levels of independence and privacy afforded to students at RISD.
 Located in 15 West, Colonial Apartments, and Dwight House; these apartments feature bathrooms, common space, and full kitchen facilities.
 Depending on amenity level and configuration, Upperclass Area apartments at RISD are identified as either Cooperative or Independent.
 Independent Apartments are highly desirable with features such as one bathroom per student or a complete apartment for one student, etc.

-All apartment rooms come with 200 meal credits and 225 points per semester.
+All apartment rooms* come with 200 meal credits, 250 dining points, and 3 guest meal credits per semester.